 During the last 80 years, the surrounding community has undergone some very significant changes and so too has the Greenacre Baptist Church.
-Today, our church consists of between 80-100 adults plus children, 50% of whom are “new Australians”.
-This makes for a very interesting church with people coming from Australia, New Zealand, Lebanon, Greece, Malaysia, Sierra Leone, Niger, the Philippines, Vietnam, Indonesia, and China to name but a few.
+Today, our church has attendees from many parts of the world.
+This makes for a very interesting church with people coming from Australia, Lebanon, Greece, Indonesia, and China to name but a few.

 Our diversity is something we are learning to embrace as we remember how the Kingdom of God will one day consist of a “people, from every tribe, and language, and nation” (Revelation 5:9) gathered in the presence of Jesus Christ.
 Therefore, despite our overwhelming diversity, there is also a unity that comes from God who has made us “one in Christ Jesus” (Galatians 3:28)